HsiaoChiLiao/MapfxData/README.md

 # MapfxData
-Providing fcs data from MPC and FFC assays for running MAPFX package.
+Providing example data from MPC and FFC assays for running MAPFX package.